-Next, you need to discover the IP address of the server.
-On Ubuntu, the IP address is shown in the Network applet in System Settings or you can use the command line:
+Before you can connect via SSH, you need to find out the IP address of the remote server.
+On graphical servers, the IP address is shown in the Network applet in System Settings.
+On most servers, you should use the

 In the output, look for the line starting with

-To test the SSH connection, move to the Linux client machine and type:
+To test the SSH connection, move to a different Linux machine and type:

-Now that you have tested the SSH connection, you can start to copy files between the two machines.
+Now that you have tested the SSH connection, start copying files between the two machines.
 Secure copying is achieved using the

 scp command is:

-For example, to copy the file “backup.zip” from the local machine to the “backups” folder in the home directory of user “gary” on the remote server with the IP address of 192.168.1.101, use:
+For example, to copy the file “backup.tar.gz” from the local machine to the “backups” folder in the home directory of user “ramces” on the remote server with the IP address of 192.168.68.165, use:

 Similar to when you connect using

-You can also use wild cards like this:
+You can also use wild cards like the following:

 To copy a file from the remote server to the local machine, just reverse the parameters:

-Notice the dot at the end of the command which means “the current directory,” as it does with the standard
+Notice the dot at the end of the command?
+It means “the current directory,” as it does with the standard

 And the same with wild cards: